zzxwill/odps/intl.en-US/Best Practices/Demo: Modify incompatible SQL.md

 ## wm\_concat.first.argument.const {#section_rvv_p3d_5db .section}

-According to the [Aggregate function](../../../../dita-oss-bucket/SP_76/DNODPS1898901/EN-US_TP_11999.dita) document,  the first parameter of WM\_CONCAT must be a constant.
+According to the [Aggregate function](../../../../intl.en-US/User Guide/SQL/Builtin Function/Aggregate function.md) document,  the first parameter of WM\_CONCAT must be a constant.
 The old version of MaxCompute does not have strict check standards.
 For example, when the source table has no data,  no error is returned even if the first parameter of WM\_CONCAT is ColumnReference.

 ```

-Function declaration:
+The function statement is as follows:
 string wm_concat(string separator, string str)
-Parameter description:
+Description of parameters:
 Separator: String-type constant.
 Constants of other types or non-constants can cause exceptions.
 ```

 MaxCompute 2.0 checks the validity of parameters during the planning phase.
 An error is returned if the first parameter of WM\_CONCAT is not a constant.
-For example:
+Examples:

-Incorrect syntax:
+Incorrect syntax:-

 ```
 SELECT wm_concat(value, ',') FROM src GROUP BY value;